 You stated on the Kickstarter that you were influenced by cool stuff like Monkey Island.
 Are you just baiting people, I don’t get it?

 I listed influences that I thought about when making this game.
-I have direct references to Monkey Island, Planet of the Apes, Land of the Lost and more baked in there (for better or worse).
+I have references to Monkey Island, Planet of the Apes, Land of the Lost and more baked in there (for better or worse).
 It’s not about the look of the game.
 It has more to do with themes and moods, things I wanted to evoke.

-How many of these things are out there, this game.
+How many games were made?
 Can I buy a copy of the Spire’s End, will there ever be anymore?